Azure-Samples/pubsub-dapr-nodejs-servicebus/README.md

 # Dapr pub/sub

-In this quickstart, you'll create a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a publish-subcribe pattern.
+In this quickstart, you'll create a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a publish-subscribe pattern.
 The publisher will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
 See [Why Pub-Sub](#why-pub-sub) to understand when this pattern might be a good choice for your software architecture.

 For more details about this quickstart example please see the [Pub-Sub Quickstart documentation](https://docs.dapr.io/getting-started/quickstarts/pubsub-quickstart/).